freshp/php-the-small-things/README.md

 > You are not your Code!
 * code reviewer do not comment you, they comment your code
 > If you find code you do not understand, ask.
+* It is not the question if you should know, but when.

 ## Documentation
-I only saw one approach, which seems to be suitable for software projects and this is [arc42](https://arc42.org/)
+I only saw one approach, which seems to be suitable for software projects and this is [arc42](https://arc42.org/).

-For further diagrams or graphs you can use [draw.io](https://app.diagrams.net/)
+For further diagrams or graphs you can use [draw.io](https://app.diagrams.net/).